 As we covered in our guide to closing the customer feedback loop, showing a commitment to considering people’s feedback seriously differentiates a business from its competitors.
 Show customers that you’re listening and you can and will turn many of them into Promoters.

 Segment your audience to make responding to feedback easier

 For clients with large customer audiences, it’s important to segment customers before you send out your first NPS survey.

-Before you send any NPS surveys, break your client’s audience down into smaller groups that you can manage more easily.
+Before sending any NPS surveys, break your client’s audience down into smaller groups that you can easily manage.
 This way, there’s a lower risk of you becoming flooded with customer feedback all at once.

-Segmenting your NPS audience also makes it easier to monitor progress, as you can send new surveys to each segment and track changes in each client’s Net Promoter Score after you solve problems, implement new features and make other changes.
+Segmenting your NPS audience also makes it easier to monitor progress, as you can send new surveys to each segment and track changes in each client’s Net Promoter Score after you solve flagged issues, implement new features and make other improvements.